The past, present and future of contactless payments

 This may sound like sci-fi nonsense, but is actually happening today, with several countries (like Sweden) allowing shops to legally implant a chip into your wrist.
-These can be programmed with stuff like your bank information, your bus card number or your office card ID, allowing you to get through doors and pay for services even if you don’t have your wallet or phone with you.
+These can be programmed with information like your bank details, your bus card number or your office card ID, allowing you to get through doors and pay for services even if you don’t have your wallet or phone with you.

-The technology is still in its infancy, and many are naturally reluctant to have microchips inside their bodies, but as time goes on it’s not hard to imagine more and more choosing this scary-sounding, but extremely convenient option.
+The technology is still in its infancy, and many are naturally reluctant to have microchips inside their bodies, but as time goes on, it’s not hard to imagine more and more people choosing this scary-sounding, but extremely convenient option.

 Seriously, the “modern” POS terminal emerged in the 80s and it doesn’t look or work all that differently from those we have today.

-Which is odd because the rest of our electronic technology has made leaps and bounds in that period.
+Which is odd because the rest of our electronic technology has progressed by leaps and bounds during that period.

 Compare the phones of the 80s to the phones today!